pvnetto/learn-programming-languages/ruby/1-learn-ruby-the-hard-way/README.md

     end
     ```

-- @: Prefixing a variable with @ scopes the variable to the class, making it accessible to all of its methods.
+- @: Prefixing a class variable with @ makes it private scoped, that is, accessible from within the class, but not from outside.
     ```ruby
     @my_var = 30
     ```